Modern Pain Management – Vol 2

-Nerve and Muscle Pain
+Nerve And Muscle Pain

 Some chronic pain conditions that fall under the term arthritis are caused by nerve and muscle pain instead of the joints or bones.
-These conditions are harder to treat as nerva pain, also called neuropathy, doesn’t respond to typical anti-inflammatory painkillers.
+These conditions are harder to treat as nerve pain, also called neuropathy, doesn’t respond to typical anti-inflammatory painkillers.

 Unlike osteoarthritis and inflammatory arthritis, nerve and muscle pain conditions are not usually degenerative.
 People with these conditions will experience ‘flare ups’ – a worsening of symptoms and pain from time to time – but the disease or syndrome doesn’t cause the bones or cartilage to degrade over time.